 Candidates for freshman admission to the college should complete the admissions application either in paper form or online.
 Alternatively, students may submit the Common Application, which is given full and equal consideration.
-A complete application requires an official high school transcript, a school counselor recommendation, official test scores from the SAT-I or ACT examinations, an essay and any other supporting documentation the student chooses to submit.
+A complete application requires an official high school transcript, a school counselor recommendation, an essay and any other supporting documentation the student chooses to submit.
+Standardized test scores (SAT or ACT) are optional for freshmen applicants applying for Spring or Fall 2022 and 2023.
 Records of homeschooling and GED must be submitted to the Office of Admission and are evaluated on a case-by-case basis.

 Rolling Admission and Priority Notification

 Canisius adheres to a rolling admissions policy, which allows students to apply at any time until the class is full.
-Canisius offers an early action deadline of November 1.
-Students who apply by this date will be notified of an admissions decision and scholarship award by December 15 or earlier.
-Students who do not apply by this date are encouraged to apply by March 1 for full and equal consideration.
+Canisius offers an early action deadline of December 1.
+Students who apply by this date will have priority notification of an admissions decision.
+Students who do not apply by this date are encouraged to apply by March 1.

 Condition of Admittance